Introduction to Printed Circuit Fabrication for the PCB Designer

 Organic Solder Protection (OSP)

-Several conformal coatings have been devised to protect the copper.
-These are called Organic Solder Protection or OSP.
+Several conformal coatings have been devised to protect copper on a circuit board.
+These are called organic solder protection (OSP).
 These coatings are designed to protect the exposed copper until soldering and function as a flux during the soldering process.
-Figure 1.15 is an example of a PCB with OSP.
+Figure 1.15 shows an example of a PCB with OSP.
 This is the least expensive method of corrosion protection.
 The problem is that OSP is compromised when it is touched by human fingers.
 Thus, it is a poor choice for prototyping when it is necessary to handle the PCBs during checkout.

 Figure 1.15 A PCB with Entec 106 OSP